• Skip to primary navigation

 Try your hardest not to dive into the hot pot to take a bath in the caramel.
 Because it's that good and I nearly burned my finger "sampling" it while it was hot.
 I don't have patience when it comes to food.

 When the cupcakes are completely cool, core out a small section from the middle (either using a cupcake corer or with a knife).
-Fill center of cupcake with 1-2 tsp caramel sauce.
+Fill center of cupcake with 1-2 teaspoon caramel sauce.
 Place removed cupcake top back on if desired (not totally necessary since you'll be topping cupcake with frosting).

 Save any remaining filling to drizzle over finished cupcakes.